Zhiwei-Zhai/Lung-Vessel-Segmentation-Using-Graph-cuts/README.md

 2. Unzip the 'GCmex1.9.tar.gz' and complie the graph-cuts mex file following the corresponding instruction.

-3.Run Demo.m file in Matlab
+3. Run Demo.m file in Matlab

 If you use the software, you should reference the following paper: